 The total discounted lifetime costs, QALYs, and time in an improved state over the two-year time horizon are shown for eculizumab and its comparator and for efgartigimod and its comparator in Tables 4.4 and 4.5, respectively.
-The mean undiscounted QMG score was 12.11 for eculizumab and 9.82 for efgartigimod.
+Note that administration costs associated with eculizumab and efgartigimod are included in total cost (but not drug cost).
+The mean undiscounted QMG score was 12.41 for eculizumab versus 14.52 for its CT comparator and 9.85 for efgartigimod versus 14.52 for its CT comparator.
 Undiscounted base-case results are presented in Supplement Section E3.
 As previously noted, all base-case results take the health care system perspective.